 Living well with generalized dystonia is possible.
 The early stages of symptom onset, diagnosis, and seeking effective treatment are often the most challenging.
 In some cases, treatment can dramatically reduce or suppress symptoms.

 Individuals and families living with dystonia are strongly encouraged to:

 • Seek treatment from a neurologist who specializes in movement disorders

 • Develop a multi-layered support system of support groups, online resources, friends, and family

 • Seek expert mental health professionals to diagnose and treat possible co-existing depression or anxiety disorders

 • Investigate complementary therapies that support overall functioning and wellness

 Point of Contact for Generalized Dystonia: Brenda Currey, Email: firstname.lastname@example.org, Telephone Number: 780 915 4294

-Click here to read our recent article focusing on Childhood Dystonias.
+Click here to read an article focusing on Childhood Dystonias.